 We get an irrational base of 1.58740…, which we can simplify to just 1.587.
 Now our final answer, for one million fake dollars, is:

 A very common use of e is in calculating compound interest.
-When money accumulates interest, it could be "simple interest" that accumulates every year, quarter, month, week, day, or whichever unit of time fits your delicate taste.
-Compounded interest takes accumulation to the next level, though—the hardest, fastest, most extreme accumulation there is.
+When money accumulates interest, it could be "compound interest" that accumulates every year, quarter, month, week, day, or whichever unit of time fits your delicate taste.
+Continuously compounded interest takes accumulation to the next level, though—the hardest, fastest, most extreme accumulation there is.
 Every sliver of a second that makes up a day contributes to the generation of interest, and this can make quite a big difference in the long run.

 150 = 100e0.095t

 To solve for t, first divide the coefficients:

 Then take the natural log of both sides and solve:

 0.405 = 0.095t ln e

 0.405 = 0.095t

 We're rich.
 Uber rich.
 Well, we'll be 50% more rich in four years and change.
 Not too shabby, but we'd better start saving more.
 That money isn't going to grow on trees.